-Our second set of findings pertains to clarity about the reasons for market jumps.
+Our third set of findings pertains to clarity about the reasons for market jumps.
 Our clarity measure fluctuates in a positively autocorrelated manner around a clear upward drift.
 Over the past 90 years, the share of jumps due to unknown forces fell from about 35 percent to 10 percent in both the United States and the United Kingdom.
 The other components of our clarity index - journalist confidence, pairwise agreement rates, ease of coding - tell a similar story.
-As we discuss, the upward trend in clarity about stock market behavior likely reflects a combination of more transparency about corporate performance, better statistical information about the economy, falling communication and information processing costs, and the professionalization of financial news reporting.
+Thus, jumps have become better grounded in readily perceived news developments over the past century.
+This upward trend in jump clarity likely reflects a combination of more transparency about corporate performance, better statistical information about the economy, falling communication and information processing costs, and the professionalization of financial news reporting.
+Whether the size of jump-day returns also came to better reflect news about fundamentals is a distinct question that we do not tackle here.